blue-oil/blueoil/docs/tutorial/image_seg.md

 # Training for Semantic Segmentation

-This guide trains a neural network model to semantic segmentation of [CamVid](http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid/) dataset on GPU server.
+This guide covers training a neural network model on a GPU server to perferm semantic segmentation of on the [CamVid](http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid/) dataset.

 <img src="../_static/camvid.jpg" width="600">

 ## Preparation

-The CamVid dataset is available from SegNet tutorial on [Github](https://github.com/alexgkendall/SegNet-Tutorial), but the dataset contain fixed absolute path of the data like [`/SegNet/CamVid/test/0001TP_008550.png`](https://github.com/alexgkendall/SegNet-Tutorial/blob/master/CamVid/test.txt).
-We  changed the absolute paths to relative paths.
-You can download from our mirror site.
+The CamVid dataset is available from the SegNet tutorial on [Github](https://github.com/alexgkendall/SegNet-Tutorial), but the dataset contains fixed absolute paths of the data like [`/SegNet/CamVid/test/0001TP_008550.png`](https://github.com/alexgkendall/SegNet-Tutorial/blob/master/CamVid/test.txt).
+We have changed the absolute paths to relative paths.
+You can download out modified dataset from our mirror site.

 ```
 $ wget https://s3-ap-northeast-1.amazonaws.com/leapmind-public-storage/datasets/camvid.tgz
 $ tar -xzf camvid.tgz
 ```

-The subdirectory of this dataset is like below structure.
-In CamVid dataset format, training and annotation data are both binary image file.
+The directory structure of this dataset is shown below.
+In the CamVid dataset, both training and annotation data are binary image files.

 ```
 CamVid